tiredy/tiredy/README.md

 Thanks for visiting my github profile!
 There may not be much here at the moment but I'm working on changing that!

 ## Notes
-[^numbers]: Where's the #1234? - Discord has recently changed and now the numbers aren't required.
+[^numbers]: Where's the numbers eg; #1234? - Discord has recently changed it's system and now users can have a username without the numbers.